Masameer: The Movie: Release

 It was released on January 9, 2020, in Arab theaters.
 Its international premiere was on March 19, 2020, on Netflix.

 As of March 2023, the film was removed from Netflix.
-But was eventually bought back in 2024.
+But was eventually bought back in 2024 and was eventually removed again on June 1, 2026.

 Future

 On September 16, 2020, Myrkott Animation Studio signed a 5-year exclusivity deal with Netflix to produce shows and movies focused on Saudi society with a focus on producing more of Masameer.
 Masameer County Season 2 premiered on March 2, 2023, on its platform.